 Navigating Ethical Dilemmas

-Ethical dilemmas are inevitable in negotiations—the key is to navigate these challenges with a clear framework.
+Ethical dilemmas are inevitable in negotiations; the key is to navigate these challenges with a clear framework.
 When faced with an ethical dilemma, consider the potential consequences of your actions.
 Reflect on how your decisions align with your personal and company values.

-A helpful test to encourage transparency and accountability is to ask yourself: "Would I be comfortable if this situation was made public?"
+A helpful test to encourage transparency and accountability is to ask yourself: "Would I be comfortable if this situation were made public?"
 Aligning your actions with your personal and company values ensures consistency and integrity in your approach.

 Should You Lie In a Negotiation?

-• You get caught.
+You get caught.
 Experienced negotiators know the “triangulation” technique, and by the third question, you look pretty stupid.

-1. Most of your deals are not “one-shot” deals.
+Most of your deals are not “one-shot” deals.
 You have ongoing relationships with the other party.
 If they determine that you have been misleading or lying to them, you will have difficulties in the ongoing relationships.

 Building Trust Through Effective Communication